Advantages And Disadvantages Of Hydropower

 The construction of reservoirs allows the management of the flow of the river and soften the effect of rapid floods during the rainy season.

 An important advantage of hydropower is the independence of the volatility of fossil fuel prices.
 It is immune to the rise or fall of oil, coal or natural gas prices.
 In addition, it is not necessary to extract the fuel or transport it to the power plant, which means significant savings.

-Hydraulic plants also tend to have longer economic lives than power plants that use fuels.
+Hydroelectric plants also tend to have longer economic lives than power plants that use fuels.
 Operating costs are low because the plants are automated and need few people for normal operation.

-Disadvantages of hydraulic power
+Disadvantages of hydropower

-The main drawback of hydropower is that the construction of a hydraulic power plant involves the construction of large reservoirs.
+The main drawback of hydropower is that the construction of a hydroelectric plant involves the construction of large reservoirs.
 These reservoirs, depending on where they are built, can flood important tracts of land, which could mean the loss of fertile land and properties (entire villages have been flooded) and environmental and ecosystem damage.

 The effects of the construction of a hydroelectric plant in the ecosystem are various depending on the characteristics of the place.
 An important drawback of hydropower is that dams and reservoirs can be destructive to aquatic ecosystems especially in those aquatic species that need to migrate to reproduce.